ibexa/documentation-user/docs/content_management/block_reference.md

     If you have necessary permissions, you can click it to request that the AI Assistant performs specific tasks with your text.

     For more information, see [AI Assistant](create_edit_content_items.md#ai-assistant).

+## The Personal Shopping Assistant block

+## User's item history or current basket items sorted by recent items or top items block

 ## Video block